Updated Sept. 13, 2018

 7. Get a Unique Logo

-One way to make your blog stand out from the crowd is to have a unique logo.
+One way to make your blog stand out from the crowd is to create a unique logo.
 You can either design one yourself with Canva or PicMonkey or pay someone a few dollars at a site like Fiverr to create one for you.

 8. Make Sure Your Website is Mobile-Friendly